stuartofmt/DuetLapse3/README.md

 #### -vidparam1

 #### -camera 2, weburl2, camparam2 and vidparam2
 Allows for a second camera to be defined.
 There is no default type.
-If used the same requirements as camera 1 apply.
+If used the same requirements as camera1, weburl1, camparam1, invidparam1 outvidparam1 apply.

 ### Directory Structure